US Fulbright Logo

 What is life like for Fulbrighters in the host country?

 Life for Fulbrighters in the host country varies enormously region to region and even within the same Autonomous Region.
-Your experience greatly depends on whether the regional government or co-sponsor places you in one school, multiple schools, a university, or a rural or suburban area versus a bustling metropolis.
-Additionally, the cultural dynamics within private, public, charter, vocational schools, or universities further contribute to the diversity of experiences.
-Most Fulbrighters find there is less structure and more freedom in designing and delivering their lesson plans and certain differences in communication style to which they have to adjust in order to fully optimize their unique Fulbright experience in Spain.
+Grantees' experience greatly depends on whether the regional government or co-sponsor places them in one school, multiple schools, a university, or a rural or suburban area versus a bustling metropolis.
+Additionally, the cultural dynamics within private, public, charter, vocational schools, or universities further contribute to the variety of experiences.
+Most Fulbrighters find there is less structure and more freedom in designing and delivering their lesson plans as well as certain differences in communication style to which they have to adjust in order to fully optimize their unique Fulbright experience in Spain.

 Eligibility